Background Image for Header:

-A. Protocols are reviewed at monthly IACUC meetings via the full committee review (FCR) process or via the designated member review (DMR) process.
-It can take 2-8 weeks to get IACUC approval for an amendment or protocol.
+A. Protocols are reviewed at monthly IACUC meetings via the full committee review (FCR) process or rolling reviews via the designated member review (DMR) process.
+It may take 1-8 weeks to get IACUC approval for an amendment or protocol.

 Q. When are the meetings and when is the deadline for submitting protocols?